The love of blue should not eclipse

 white cliffs – culture does not feel pain

 The next morning, I took my dad on a walk down the road.
-We spoke cheerfully about nothing in particular.
-On the way back to the villa I suggested we go back via the pine wood.
+We were upbeat and talked a lot, but not about anything in particular.
+On the way back to the villa I suggested we go through the pine wood.
 It was exactly half ten, I made sure.
 My dad was walking ahead of me because the path was narrow and full of brambles, and he was pushing them back as we went so I wouldn’t scratch my legs.
-When I saw him stop, I knew that he’d seen them.
+When I saw him stop, I knew he’d seen them.
 I came up behind him.
 Salil and Elsa were sleeping, laid out on the pine needles, looking rugged and happy – I mean I told them to do that, but when I saw them I felt devastated.
 Elsa’s love for my dad, Sal’s love for me, could that have stopped them?
-They were equally beautiful, equally young, and so close to each other… I glanced at my dad, he was looking at them without moving, intensely, and he was strangely pale.
-I held his arm –
+They were equally beautiful, equally young, and so close to each other… I glanced at my dad, he was looking at them intensely, without moving, and he was strangely pale.
+I held his arm:

 – Let’s not wake them, let’s go.